Ditectrev/DP-203/README.md

 - [ ] Table type to store retail store data: Hash.
 Table type to store promotional data: Replicated.
 - [ ] Table type to store retail store data: Round-robin.
 Table type to store promotional data: Hash.

 ### You have files and folders in Azure Data Lake Storage Gen2 for an Azure Synapse workspace as shown in the following exhibit.
-You create an external table named ExtTable that has LOCATION='/topfolder/'.
+You create an external table named `ExtTable` that has `LOCATION='/topfolder/'`.
 When you query ExtTable by using an Azure Synapse Analytics serverless SQL pool, which files are returned?

 ![Question 41](images/question41.png)